 According to the 2017 report by the Social Security Board of Trustees, roughly 61 million beneficiaries were collecting money from the SSA at the end of 2016, including:

 - 44 million retired workers and dependents of retired workers,

 - 6 million survivors of deceased workers, and

 - 11 million disabled workers and dependents of disabled workers.

 In 2016, the SSA’s total income ($957 billion, including interest income) exceeded its total expenditures ($922 billion).
 So, its asset reserves grew by $35 billion last year.

 The reserves of the OASDI Trust Funds together with projected income should be sufficient to cover the SSA’s costs over the next 10 years.
 However, starting in 2022, the SSA’s total expenditures are expected to start outpacing its total income.

 Is it time for you to start collecting retirement benefits?
-You may apply for you Social Security Card and benefits as early as age 62.
+You may apply for your benefits as early as age 62.
 Starting early will reduce your monthly benefits by as much as 30%, but, of course, you’ll receive benefits for more years.